Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-We also note that considerations relating to the way in which system performance is reported may also influence the performance metric(s) that will be used.
-For example, a face-recognition system's false positive rate is one minus its true negative rate.
-Therefore assessing its false positive rate is equivalent to assessing its true negative rate.
+We also note that considerations relating to the way in which system performance will be reported can influence the performance metric(s) that will be used.
+For example, a system's false positive rate is one minus its true negative rate.
+Therefore assessing a system's false positive rate is equivalent to assessing its true negative rate.
 However, as noted by NIST in a report on its vendor tests of commercially available face-recognition systems~\cite{NIST11}, ``readers don't perceive differences in numbers near 100\% well, becoming inured to the `high-nineties' effect where numbers close to 100 are perceived indifferently.''
-Moreover, the harms experienced by people whose faces are being recognized (or not) are directly related to false positive and false negative rates.
+Moreover, the harms experienced by people whose faces are or are not recognized are directly related to false positive and false negative rates.
 In contrast, they are inversely related to true negative and true positive rates.
 The report cites an example that is similar to the workplace access use case described above and explains how doubling the false negative rate doubles the number of employees that will be harmed.
-Reporting the system's false negative rate, rather than its true positive rate, therefore emphasizes the direct connection between poor performance and harms.
-Similarly, performance disparities can be reported in absolute or relative terms~\cite{Keppel2005}.
-Reporting each group's performance relative to that of the best-performing group can make it easier to immediately grasp the extent to which the system is underperforming for these groups.
-For example, if a system has a false negative rate of 0.01 for women and a false negative rate of 0.1 for people who are non-binary, then the absolute performance disparity~is 0.09, while the relative performance disparity is 900\%.\looseness=-1
+Reporting the system's false negative rate, rather than its true positive rate, therefore emphasizes the direct connection between poor performance and harms.\looseness=-1

+Performance disparities can be reported in absolute or relative terms~\cite{Keppel2005}.
+Reporting each group's performance relative to that of the best-performing group can make it easier to immediately grasp the extent of any performance disparities.
+For example, if a system has a false negative rate of 0.01 for women and a false negative rate of 0.1 for people who are non-binary, then the absolute performance disparity is only 0.09, but false negatives are ten times more likely for people who are non-binary than for women. \looseness=-1

-Lastly, we emphasize that any set of performance metrics may fail to capture those aspects of system performance that are more subjective, context-dependent, or otherwise harder to quantify.
-For this reason, different people may experience an AI system differently, even when a disaggregated evaluation appears to demonstrate the absence of any performance~disparities involving the groups to which they belong.
+Lastly, we emphasize that any set of quantitative performance metrics may fail to capture aspects of system performance that are more subjective, context-dependent, or otherwise harder to quantify.
+For this reason, different people may experience an AI system differently, even when a disaggregated evaluation appears to demonstrate the absence of any performance disparities involving the groups to which they belong.